YNU-NakataLab/DR-MCEA-D/README.md

-# DR-MCEA-D
+# DR-MCEA/D

 -This is an open source code of DR-MCEA/D implemented by MATLAB.

--You can easily use this code on Evolutionary multi-objective optimization platform ([PlatEMO](https://github.com/BIMK/PlatEMO/releases)) on MATLAB.
+-You can easily use this code on Evolutionary multi-objective optimization platform ([PlatEMO](https://github.com/BIMK/PlatEMO)) on MATLAB.

 ## How to run